osamana35/chest-xray-streamlit/README.md

 ---

+## 📁 Repository Structure
+To explore the development and final pipeline of this project, navigate through the following notebooks:
+* 📄 **`VGG16_final_model.ipynb`**: Contains the complete, finalized training loop, hyperparameter optimization, and evaluation for our top-performing VGG16 model.
+* 📄 **`top_5_experiments.ipynb`**: Documents the extensive benchmarking phase, showcasing the training and comparative analysis of the alternative deep learning architectures tested.

+---

 ## 🛠️ Key Technical Highlights & Methodology
 Unlike standard black-box classifiers, this repository implements a comprehensive, clinically-focused pipeline:
 * **Advanced Preprocessing:** Applied **CLAHE** (Contrast Limited Adaptive Histogram Equalization) to enhance localized contrast in grayscale X-rays, capturing subtle radiographic features.